BenKluger/RestaurantApp/README.md

 - Conducted unit test on placeOrder() method.
 Test passed.
 	- placeOrder(double price) was run on a positive price.
 Balance was observed to adjust accordingly.
 	- placeOrder(double price) was run on a negative price.
 Balance was observed to remain unchanged (no menu items are negatively priced).

+## Factory Design Pattern
+*See file DishFactoryTest.java for implementation.*

+**Details:**

+- Conducted unit test on getDish() method.
+Test passed.
+	- A new DishFactory object was created, and called the getDish() method while passing in “Appetizer” as a parameter.
+This was tested as a boolean (assuming true) to see if it was an instance of the Appetizer class.
+Test Passed, meaning that it is an instance of the Appetizer class.
+	- A new DishFactory object was created, and called the getDish() method while passing in “Appetizer” as a parameter.
+This was tested as a boolean to see if it was an instance of the Dessert class.
+Test Passed, meaning that it is NOT an instance of the Appetizer class.

+## Decorator Design Pattern
+*See file ToppingDecoratorTest.java for implementation.*

+**Details:**

+- Conducted unit test on price() method.
+Test passed.
+	- A new PadThai dish is created and assertEquals is used to check if the int for the price of the dish matches the expected value.
+- Conducted unit test on getItemName() method.
+Test passed.
+	- A new PadThai dish is created and assertEquals is used to check if the string for the name of the dish matches the expected string.

+## Observer Design Pattern
+*See file foodMessageTest for implementation.*

+**Details:**

+- Conducted unit test on getMessageContent() method.
+Test passed.
+	- assertEquals will check if the string input is correct for the message by seeing if they match.

+- Conducted unit test on foodMessage() method.
+Test passed.
+	- assertEquals will check if the string input is correct for the message by seeing if they match for the fOrder.

+## Singleton Design Pattern
+*See file SingletonTests for implementation.*

+**Details:**

+- Conducted unit test on Stopwatch method.
+Test passed.
+	- Good input: assertSame(StopwatchObject1, StopwatchObject 2); two singleton objects must be point to the same object because they have global access to a single instance
+	- Bad input: assertNotSame(Customer1, Customer2); they are not singleton objects
+- Conducted unit test on getTime method.
+Test passed.
+	- Expected time (0m:0s) shouldn’t equals to what getTime() returns because from the time is initialized it continues running